 As we see from the preceding examples, we’ve converted a mixed fraction (known as a mixed number) to an improper fraction.
 But now, we’ll learn about the reciprocal of the matter.

 Let’s try this example:

-We can simply convert it by dividing the numerator with the denominator.
+We can simply convert it by dividing the numerator by the denominator.

 The percentage formula is utilized when expressing a number between one and zero.
 More so, it is used to know the parts of a whole in a more specific way.
 Denoted with the symbol (%), it is primarily used to determine and compare the ratios.